canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 * **Functionality** Specific functionality needs depend on the business case for the software and need to be assessed on a case-by-case basis.
 * **Integration** Where a software package will interact with other pieces of software, or with particular data formats, compatibility and the ability to integrate the software and data together becomes a paramount consideration.

-### Using in Development Projects

-Things specific to using OSS in development project.
-Either by having dynamicly linked dependencies or directly including code.

-#### Licences

-Be careful when combining code with different licenses.
-Certain licenses are incompatible when combined in the same program.

-note: Maintain updates and need to log all licences for notices

 ### Maintenance and Support

 #### Self-support

-Maintain and track thorough lists of open source software used and ensure updates are applied carefully.
+* Maintain and track thorough lists of open source software used and ensure updates are applied carefully.

-Community support for issues and questions.
+* Community support for issues and questions.

 #### Professional Support